 Control

-Clinicians and patients in the control group continued with TAU but were also instructed to undertake a task using similar technology.
+Clinicians and patients in the control group continued with treatment as usual but were also instructed to undertake a task using similar technology.
 Clinicians were informed that they should ask their patients to rate their satisfaction on the same 11 domains of DIALOG using the same tablet computer (iPad), once a month for six months.
 The key difference between this and the intervention was that patients independently completed the assessment, at the end of their routine meetings, without any subsequent discussion with the clinician.
-This was to control for any effect of using an electronic device in clinical meetings and of completing regular assessments of satisfaction which could potentially influence patient-reported outcomes (PROs), especially SQOL.
+This was to control for any effect of using an electronic device in clinical meetings and of completing regular assessments of satisfaction which could potentially influence patient-reported outcomes, especially subjective quality of life.
 All clinicians in the control group received a demonstration of the procedure and were provided with instructions on administering it correctly (see Appendix 4).

 Outcomes